Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 The higher cost of memory care is primarily due to the increased level of supervision, security, and specialized programming designed to support individuals with cognitive impairments.
 As such, families looking into memory care in Hawkins can expect to pay more compared to other types of senior living that do not provide the same level of intensive care.

-Northwoods Assisted Living specializes in providing memory care in Price county, Wisconsin.
-It can accommodate no more than 4 elderly residents.
-Northwoods Assisted Living offers luxury amenities that include an onsite nurse, daily living help and excellent caregiver-to-resident ratio to any older adults with dementia who reside in Hawkins, WI and nearby areas.
-Northwoods Assisted Living is situated at W11474 Us Hwy 8, 54530 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.
+Northwoods Assisted Living excels at providing memory care services in Price county, Wisconsin.
+It can accommodate a maximum of 4 dementia residents.
+Northwoods Assisted Living provides luxury amenities that include faith-based services, dressing and grooming assistance and special colors to aid with memory to any seniors with dementia who reside in Hawkins, WI and nearby areas.
+Northwoods Assisted Living is situated at W11474 Us Hwy 8, 54530 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.

 Medicare, the federal health insurance program for people aged 65 and older, generally does not cover long-term memory care services in Hawkins, Wisconsin.
 It does, however, provide coverage for medically necessary services, which can include hospital stays, doctor visits, and short-term skilled nursing care if specific conditions are met.
 Memory care, which typically takes place in assisted living facilities or specialized memory care units, falls outside the scope of traditional Medicare coverage.